FAST FACTS about MISSION HILLS CHRISTIAN SCHOOL

-Our junior high students compete in the Tri-Way League in volleyball, soccer, flag football, basketball, and golf.
+Students in grades 5th - 8th (Boys and Girls) compete in the PAL League in volleyball, soccer, flag football, basketball, and track.

 In addition to sports, students have the opportunity to develop their God-given gifts and talents by participating in our Christmas and spring musical productions.
-Both the Boy Scouts and Girl Scouts have meetings on campus.
+Boy Scouts have meetings on campus.
 Additional after school classes have included ceramics, drawing, chess club and Lego design.

 Extended Care Program